North Spitsbergen - In Pursuit of the Bowhead Whale

 INCLUSIONS

-· Transfers and baggage handling between the airport, hotels and ship only for those passengers on the group flights to and from Longyearbyen.
+• Transfers and baggage handling between the airport, hotels and ship only for those passengers on a selection of flights (advised by Oceanwide) to and from Longyearbyen.

 EXCLUSIONS